Zindagi (TV channel): History

 On 16 July 2020 it was announced that, Zindagi channel is relaunching on ZEE5.
 A channel new tagline is "Zindagi Mil Ke Jiyenge".
 The Zindagi brand was launched on 21 May 2020 worldwide excluding India and on 27 May 2020 in India on ZEE5 app.

 On 4 September 2020, Shailja Kejriwal, Chief creative officer- special projects Zee Entertainment Enterprises announced there were no plans for Zindagi channel to return on a television platform.
 All content is for ZEE5 app only.

 Zindagi launched Dhoop Ki Deewar on 25 June 2021 starring Sajal Aly and Ahad Raza Mir.
 The show highlights the grief and loss war brings to people no matter which side of the border they are from.

 On 15 March 2021, Shailja Kejriwal, Chief Creative Officer (Special Projects) Zee Entertainment made another announcement related to Zindagi channel by saying "The new avatar of Zindagi not just has acquired content from the subcontinent, but also original shows produced in Pakistan and Bangladesh.
 Zindagi would produce 6-7 original shows every year and a large part would consist of content from neighbouring countries such as Pakistan and Bangladesh."

 On 16 March 2022, Shailja Kejriwal, Chief Creative Officer (Special Projects) Zee Entertainment Enterprises hinted that in 2022 Zindagi channel will get back on television for its loyal audience.

-From 23 May 2022, Zindagi channel launched as a DTH active services on Tata Play, Dish TV and D2H.
-On Tata Play it was launched as a Tata Play Zindagi and on Dish TV as Zindagi Active.
+From 23 May 2022, Zindagi channel launched as a DTH active services on Tata Play, Dish TV, D2H and Airtel Digital TV.
+On Tata Play it was launched as a Tata Play Zindagi, as Zindagi Special on Airtel Digital TV and on Dish TV as well as d2h as Zindagi Active.

+Since 1 May 2025, Pakistani YouTube channels are inaccessible in India such as HUM TV, ARY Digital, Har Pal Geo, etc. and its content is unavailable citing an order from the government related to national security.
+Followed by this ZEE Zindagi' has been removed its all Zindagi Original shows from ZEE5 and YouTube along with its DTH counterpart started airing Indian shows from his library amid India-Pakistan tension.